vincentarelbundock/marginaleffects/README.md

 marginal effect appears on a distinct row, and metadata appears neatly in separate columns.
 This makes it easy to operate on the results programmatically.

-1. The term “effect” is itself tricky.
-To be clear, this vignette does *not* use the word “effect” to imply “causality”.